Hamuko/cum/README.md

 chapters   List all chapters for a manga series. download   Download all available chapters. follow     Follow a series.
+  --directory TEXT  Directory which download the series chapters into.
   --download        Downloads the chapters for the added follows.
-  --ignore      Ignores the chapters for the added follows. follows    List all follows. get        Download chapters by URL or by alias:chapter. ignore     Ignore chapters for a series. new        List all new chapters. open       Open the series URL in a browser.
+  --ignore          Ignores the chapters for the added follows. follows    List all follows. get        Download chapters by URL or by alias:chapter.
+  --directory TEXT  Directory which download chapters into. ignore     Ignore chapters for a series. new        List all new chapters. open       Open the series URL in a browser.